stefankarlsson1230/CSharpStudiesBook1/README.md

-# C# Studies Book1 - C# 13 and .NET 9  Modern Cross-Platform Development Fundamentals
+# C# Studies Book 1 - C# 13 and .NET 9  Modern Cross-Platform Development Fundamentals

 These projects are suggestions from ChatGPT based on chapter titles.
 Most of them are somehow connected to tabletop roleplaying games.